ballerina-platform/blog/_posts/2026-08-17-introducing-ballerina-nutcracker-0.6.md

 ## Ballerina Nutcracker 0.6

-Today, we're thrilled to announce the first public release of Ballerina Nutcracker: 0.6, our new native Ballerina compiler, runtime, and standard library.
+Today, we're thrilled to announce Ballerina Nutcracker 0.6, our new native Ballerina compiler, runtime, and standard library.
 We have been building Nutcracker through a series of milestone releases, and 0.6, adding HTTP service support, is the first one we're opening up for everyone to try.

 There are three easy ways to get started:

 - Run it in your browser.
 The new [Ballerina Playground](https://play.ballerina.io/) compiles and runs Ballerina programs entirely in the browser using WebAssembly - no server-side compilation, no installation, no waiting.
 - [Download](https://ballerina.io/nutcracker/#latest-release) it.
-Grab the 0.6 distribution for Windows, Linux, or macOS (x64 and ARM64) from the Ballerina downloads page.
+Grab the 0.6 distribution for Windows (x64), Linux (x64/ARM64), or macOS (x64/ARM64) from the Ballerina downloads page.
 It is a single self-contained archive - download it, unzip it, and run it.
 There is nothing to install, and it will not interfere with an existing Ballerina Swan Lake installation on your machine.
 - Explore the source.
-Visit the [Ballerina Nutcracker GitHub](https://github.com/ballerina-nutcracker/ballerina) organization to browse the code, follow the milestones, join the [design discussions](https://github.com/ballerina-nutcracker/ballerina/discussions) — and don't forget to **star** the repo.
+Visit the [Ballerina Nutcracker GitHub](https://github.com/ballerina-nutcracker/ballerina) repository to browse the code, follow the milestones, join the [design discussions](https://github.com/ballerina-nutcracker/ballerina/discussions) — and don't forget to **star** the repo.

 ![The Ballerina Playground](/images/nutcracker-0.6/playground.gif)